-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that in the United States 23,820 cases of brain and other nervous system cancers will be diagnosed and about 17,760 people will die of these forms of cancer in 2019.
+Approximately 24,810 cases of brain and other nervous system cancers will be diagnosed in the United States in 2023 and about 18,990 people will die of these forms of cancer, according to the National Cancer Institute.
 There are few known risk factors for brain tumors.Adult Central Nervous System Tumors Treatment (PDQ®)

 Source: National Cancer Institute